Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 Feral: the forest causes extreme battle royales to find the best axiom
 Vile: there is no passive progress, the player is challenged with the lure of gain to get their axioms

+Souls = axiom matrix
+"install" souls in the wheel
+you can install anything

 **Status Effects**

 * Does para REALLY prevent casting or drawing?